An oblivious boxing fan will have to fork out at least £5,000 which could rise to £85,000 should a claim from Sky Sports be held up in court.

 Craig Foster, ‘just a bloke’ from Scarborough, made the massive mistake of not noticing when one of his friends began streaming the Anthony Joshua v Wladimir Klitschko fight on Facebook Live.

-Stupidly, Foster didn’t realise what was happening as the fight progressed, ending with Joshua stopping Klitschko late on in dramatic fashion.
+Stupidly, Foster didn’t realize what was happening as the fight progressed, ending with Joshua stopping Klitschko late on in a dramatic fashion.

-Due to the fact his personal iPad was used and Sky account watermark was visible during the broadcast, Foster landed himself in hot water after over 4,000 people tuned in.
+Due to the fact, Foster used his personal iPad, and the Sky account watermark was visible during the broadcast, he landed himself in hot water after over 4,000 people tuned in.

-Sky contacted Foster soon afterwards, cancelling his subscription and demanding to recieve the full £85,000 cost of the audience who viewed the heavyweight world title clash from Wembley.
+Sky contacted Foster soon afterward, canceling his subscription and demanding to receive the full £85,000 cost of the audience who viewed the heavyweight world title clash from Wembley.

-Knowing they’d be unlikely to get anywhere near the cash they missed out on, Sky have since lowered their offer to £5,000 which Foster initially agreed to pay but then changed his mind.
+Knowing they’d be unlikely to get anywhere near the cash they missed out on, Sky has since lowered their offer to £5,000, which Foster initially agreed to pay but then changed his mind.

 Foster added: “It’s heavy-handed.
-I’ve apologised and told them we were drunk.”
+I’ve apologized and told them we were drunk.”